krissnawat/gatsbyblog/src/pages/blog/are-vitamins-supplements-worth-taking.md

 title: Are Vitamins & Supplements Worth Taking?
 date: 2017-11-07T02:12:23.000Z
 description: I'm personally a big fan of Vitamin D & Zinc whenever I feel run down or feel a cold coming.
 I was excited to see one of my favorite new podcasts, Science Vs tackle this topic.
+tags:
+  - Podcasts
 ---
 I'm personally a big fan of Vitamin D & Zinc whenever I feel run down or feel a cold coming.
 I was excited to see one of my favorite new podcasts, [Science Vs](https://gimletmedia.com/science-vs/) tackle this topic.

 Here's a quick recap on what I took away from this episode: